Wondering about what to do when you’re bored? I’m assuming you have a bunch of free time on your hands and you decided to do something about it?

 Benefits of Doing Something Productive Instead

-Instead of wasting countless hours being unproductive on social media, playing video games, or chilling on Netflix (not that these examples aren’t fun and nice to relax with, just in moderation), we could use some of that time to stay busy, better ourselves and those around us.
+Instead of wasting countless hours being unproductive on social media, playing video games, or chilling on Netflix, we could do something better.

 - Keeps you busy and from getting bored. (obviously!)